JASA-Authors/LPMEUGS-experiments/README.md

 ### simulation-code

-It requires R version 4.4.1 and the following packages:
+The codes in this file requires R version 4.4.1 and the following packages:

 1. ```MASS 7.3.61```
 2. ```pdfCluster 1.04```